Abundance Wimbledon

 • Links

-Abundance Wimbledon have a trusty group of energetic and enthusiastic volunteers who ensure that as much fresh fruit and vegetables as possible can be used either at local charities or via our cordial, chutney and jam makers.
+Abundance Wimbledon have a trusty group of energetic and enthusiastic volunteers who ensure that as much locally grown fresh fruit and vegetables as possible can be used either at local charities or via our cordial, chutney and jam makers (and then sold at our Annual Fruit Day).

 The Details